RonnyReporter/arch-linux-nanopi-neo2-arm64-images/README.md

 # Arch Linux for NanoPi NEO2
-The images are made using the great work by @mbouron found [here](https://github.com/mbouron/archlinuxarm-nanopi-neo2).
+These images are made using the great work by @mbouron found [here](https://github.com/mbouron/archlinuxarm-nanopi-neo2).
 This is for those who don't want or can't download and install crosstool-ng or other dependencies or just want an easy way to try Arch out on the NEO2.

-This is an unmodified -current arch linux rootfs and written to a 1.5GB image file.
+This is an unmodified -current arch arm64 linux rootfs written to a 1.5GB image file.
 Create sd card with something like Etcher and then resize the partion on your sd card, gparted is great for it.

 Download the latest image [here](https://github.com/RonnyReporter/nanopi-neo2-arch/releases).